The LGBTQ+ Track

 How Do Mental Health Conditions Affect The LGBTQ+ Community?

-Members of the LGBTQ+ community are more likely to experience mental health conditions than their heterosexual peers.
+Members of the LGBTQ+ community are more likely to experience mental health conditions than their those of other populations.
 They are at an increased risk for experiencing discrimination, shame, fear, and traumatic events.

 LGBTQ+ people often face adversity resulting from their sexual orientation or gender identity.
 This can include coming out to family and friends, facing rejection, and experiencing trauma from bullying and hate crimes.
 As a result, LGBTQ+ struggle with increased rates of mental health disorders and substance abuse: